jcwilson11/CPE-487-Fall-2024/README.md

 GitHub: https://github.com/byett/dsd.git

 There are a total of three simulation assignmernts, six labs, and a final project.
+All three simulation assignments were done independtly, while all the labs and the finak project were completed with my friend and lab partner, John Shea: https://github.com/Jshea1

 # NI Digilent Nexys A7-100T FPGA Trainer Board